Clean Sport Habits

-All athletes face the risks of inadvertent doping simply from testing positive due to the use of a medication or a supplement.
+All athletes face the risks of unintentional doping due to the use of a medication or a supplement.

 You have a responsibility to make sure that anything you eat, and drink is safe to do so and does not contain any banned substances.
 Developing good clean sport habits now will help you in the future.

 You need to fully understand the Anti-Doping Rules and the consequences of not behaving in line with these rules - and importantly the values of clean sport.